aliavivat/applied_analytics/project_overview.md

-# applied_analytics
+## applied_analytics

-Practical Data Analysis Project
+# Practical Data Analysis Project

 "Analysis Report of the New Recommendation Engine Impact on User Engagement"

-Applied Analytics course Assignment

-Assessment type: Slide presentation (narrated) + Length limits (+/- 10%): elevator pitch video + R Markdown code (as a PDF).
+Project type: Slide presentation (narrated) + Length limits (+/- 10%): elevator pitch video + R Markdown code (as a PDF).

-Overview
+## Overview

-This assessment requires you to read a business case and use sample data to create the following:
+This project requires you to read a business case and use sample data to create the following:

 • Slide deck presentation